 State law requires a local board to establish a screening committee to review applicants and make recommendations to the board of education.
 The board is required to consider the recommendations of the committee but is not required to appoint a superintendent from among those recommendations.
 The committee has the opportunity to screen all applicants.
-After the screening committee is established, the board must provide the committee with information necessary to do its work.
+When a board establishes a screening committee, it also must provide the committee with information necessary to do its work.
 For example, the committee must know what qualifications the board is looking for in a superintendent, the time frame for the search and the amount of funding available to the committee to perform its task.
 The role of the committee is in part defined by the charge given to it by the board.

 A screening committee must be established within 30 days of the date the board determines that a superintendent vacancy has occurred or will occur, unless the vacancy will not occur for another six months or more from the determination.
 For example, a superintendent gives notice a year in advance of retirement.
 In that case, a screening committee is to be established at least 90 days before the first date on which the position may be filled.
 By statute, screening committees are composed of two teachers, elected by the teachers; one board member, appointed by the board chairperson; one principal, elected by the principals of the district; one parent, elected by the presidents of the parent-teacher organizations of the district; and one classified employee elected by the classified employees in the district.
-A minority member must be elected or appointed to the screening committee in districts with a minority population of 8 percent or more as determined by the committee membership must be increased to include one minority parent.
+A minority member must be elected or appointed to the screening committee in districts with a minority population of 8 percent or more as determined by the enrollment on the preceding October 1.
+If no minority member is elected or appointed, the committee membership must be increased to include one minority parent.
 The minority parent member is elected by parents in an election conducted by the school board.
 The attorney general's office has stated that the screening committee cannot deviate from this composition.